debrajhyper/1clock/README.md

 # 1Clock fuses analog & digital timekeeping seamlessly.
 A stunning glassmorphic design showcases the elegance of the analog clock's hour, minute, and second hands.
 The digital display provides periods indications to keep you on schedule.
 An immersive time-telling experience combining classical and contemporary design makes 1Clock more than just a clock.

+[] 1. instant clock time change when timezone switches.
+[] 2. if any delay in changing the timezone useState then show the loader.
+[] 3. add framer motion between
+    [] 1. analog to digital transition
+    [] 2. circle & triangle color change
+    [] 3. animation on earth rotation

 Country data map: https://geojson-maps.ash.ms/ country-state-city data: https://dr5hn.github.io/countries-states-cities-database/